 Is this what you were hoping for in a third outing for Susan?
 How do you feel about the fate(s) of Lobsang and Jeremy?
 Where do you land on having an in-universe excuse for continuity errors in Discworld?
 And are the monkish wisdom jokes okay because they’re based more on kung fu movie tropes than actual Tibetan culture, or is it still a bit on the nose?
 Join the conversation using the hashtag #Pratchat48 on social media!

-Guest Benjamin Riley (not to be confused with Spider-Man clone Ben Reilly) is an award-winning freelance writer and journalist.
+Guest Benjamin Riley (he/him) – not to be confused with Spider-Man clone Ben Reilly – is an award-winning freelance writer and journalist.
 He’s written for Junkee, SBS Online, PopMatters, Overland, the Star Observer and many other publications.
 Ben also works in AIDS research and in HIV and sexual health policy, organises queer community events, and co-hosted and produced the queer political podcast Queers with Simon Copland from 2015 to 2019.
 (You can still find old episodes in most podcast directories and via the Queers acast page.)
 For more on what Ben’s up to, follow him at @bencriley on Twitter or hit up his website at benjaminriley.com.au.

-In other Ben news, the videogame Table of Tales: The Crooked Crown, written by a certain Ben McKenzie, is now available on Steam!
+In other Ben news, the videogame Table of Tales: The Crooked Crown, written by Ben McKenzie (yes, this one), is now available on Steam!

 As usual, you can find notes and errata for this episode on our web site.

 Next episode we take another little breather – it’s been a long lockdown here in Melbourne, folks – to read a Pratchett short story: his take on Arthurian myth, “Once and Future”!
 It was originally published in 1995 in the collection Camelot, but like most of his short fiction you can find it in A Blink of the Screen.
 Send us your questions using the hashtag #Pratchat49, or via email to email@example.com.